 Welcome and thanks for stopping by!

-As promised during our campaign I am determined to bring about change for the benefit of the Community.
+As promised during my campaign I am determined to bring about change for the benefit of the Community.
 I am committed to bringing the right kind of influence and thinking to ensure Kiama Council is sensible with money, accountable with decision making, values fair planning, and champions a responsible stand on the environment.

 My priorities are to: